matejchalk/zod2md/src/formatter/__snapshots__/multi-exports.md

 Module format

-_Enum string, one of the following possible values:_
+_Enum, one of the following possible values:_

 - `'esm'`
 - `'cjs'`